afeefuddin9/react_django_demo_app/README.md

 # react_django_demo_app
 Deploying a Django Application on AWS EC2 with Docker🐳
-# Deploy Netflix Clone on Cloud using Jenkins - DevSecOps Project!
+# Deploy Netflix Clone on Cloud using Manual way & Jenkins - DevOps Project!

 ### **Phase 1: Initial Setup and Deployment**
 1. An AWS account